GEOLOGY OPEN NIGHTS

 The Geology lectures are usually presented by faculty on aspects of their research,

 This series is offered in conjunction with our Astronomy, Physics and Ecology and

 Evolution Departments.
 The links to their lecture schedules can be found below.

 Due to COVID-19, the Open Night Series will be held virtually this semester.

-Please register for the free Geology Open Night lectures at this
+register here for the free Geology Open Night lectures.

 The zoom link will be shared the day before the talk.

 If you have any questions or are unable to register, please email the